 Jun Yang is an artist based in Vienna, Taipei and Yokohama.
 His works encompass various mediums – including, film, installation, performance and projects in the public spaces while addressing institutions, societies and audiences.
 Having grown up and lived in various different cultural contexts, in his artistic work Jun Yang examines the influence of clichés and media images on identity politics.

-Previous exhibitions include the Biennial of Sydney 2018, the Gwangju Biennale 2012; the Taipei Biennial 2008, the Liverpool Biennial 2006, the 51st Biennale di Venezia 2005, and the Manifesta 4 in 2002.
+Previous exhibitions include the Biennial of Sydney 2018, the Gwangju Biennale 2018 and 2012; the Taipei Biennial 2008, the Liverpool Biennial 2006, the 51st Biennale di Venezia 2005, and the Manifesta 4 in 2002.
 He is the recipient of the 25th Otto Mauer Art Award in 2005 and the Award for Fine Arts of the City of Vienna in 2017.

 Jun Yang was born 1975 in Qingtian, Mainland China.
 With the background of having family on both sides of the Taiwan straits – his grandparents were part of the Kuomingtang army who retreated to Taiwan in 1949; his family left the P.R.China for Austria when he was four.